Sierra Leone Colony and Protectorate: Origins

 A new colony was built on another site and became known as Freetown.
-In 1792 some 1,200 Nova Scotian Settlers, freed slaves and Black Pioneers from Nova Scotia, and in 1800 another 551 Jamaican Maroons from the Colony of Jamaica came to the new settlement.
+In 1792 approximately 1,200 Nova Scotian Settlers, freed slaves and Black Pioneers from Nova Scotia, and in 1800 another 551 Jamaican Maroons from the Colony of Jamaica came to the new settlement.
 The Settler descendants gradually developed as an ethnicity known as the Sierra Leone Creole people.